AtaraxiA22/RubberNaut/README.md

-# ELDERRUBBER - A MANIFESTO OF LATEXISTENTIALISM FOR SENIORS
+# ElderRubber - A MANIFESTO OF LATEXISTENTIALISM FOR SENIORS

 > *A Declaration of Intentional Being Through RubberNauting*